BIOLOGY

 Initial Observation

-The initial observation was that the obsessed women who are pregnant are found to be inflammation reduced due to the dietary Omega-3 Fatty acid supplement.
+The initial observation was that the obsessed women who are pregnant are found to have reduced inflammation due to the dietary Omega-3 Fatty acid supplement.

 Hypothesis